samchivers/laravel-duosecurity/README.md

-Laravel-duosecurity
+Laravel 4 - Duo Security
 ===================

-An example of how to implement two factor authentication using Duo Security and Laravel.
+An example of how to implement two factor authentication using Duo Security and Laravel 4.

 Once complete, a user will be asked for their username and password, which is authenticated by Laravel, then if successful, they will be shown a prompt by Duo Security which will require a second kind of authentication.
 If that is also authenticated, the user will be logged in by Laravel and redirected to the homepage.